pangling4/ME405_Lab5/readme.md

 better solution would be to embedd the limit switches in the base and mount the ramps to the bottom of the link, thus reducing the wiring complexity and allowing the links to move freely without interference.
+However, due to the time constraint on the project, we were not able to implement these improvements.

 ### Future Recommendations
 Overall, the most important recommendation we can offer anyone desiring